junhong0902/WebPlugin-Powershell-Chrome/README.md

 }
 else
 {
-    write-host "Not detected any success prompt, checking failure pop-up" }
+    write-host "Not detecting any success prompt, checking failure pop-up" }
 ```